 Many homeowners are reluctant to call contractors for home repairs.
 That’s especially true when repairs fall into the gray area of being too involved for a do-it-yourself project but not so involved that they warrant $100+ an hour bill from a plumber or an electrician.

 Once you get a name for yourself through marketing and referrals, you can be on your way to running a successful handyman business.

 10. Open a Mobile Car-Detailing Service

-One way to work with different cars and save yourself on steep startup costs is opening a mobile car-detailing service.
-This home-based business idea gives men a lot of freedom while bringing in profits.
+One way to work with different cars and save yourself on steep startup costs is by opening a mobile car-detailing service.
+This home-based business idea gives men a lot of freedom while bringing in profits and is even a great small business idea for young men.

 You can go to your clients’ homes or places of work.
 Work on one-off jobs or secure contracts from office parks and other businesses to bring in steady revenue for your startup.

 Who knows?
 You might even get to detail your dream car before making enough to buy one yourself.